shubhamjha97/association-rule-mining-apriori/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Introduction
 Association rules mining is a rule-based method for discovering interesting relations between variables in large databases.
 It is intended to identify strong rules discovered in databases using some measures of interestingness.
 We used confidence as a measure of interestingness.
-The main purpose of this project is to get an in depth understanding of how the Apriori algorithm works.
+**The main purpose of this project is to get an in depth understanding of how the Apriori algorithm works.**
 We implemented support counting using hash trees.
 The difference between out approach is significant as demonstrated by the following run times (we used the same value of ```MINSUP``` and ```MIN_CONF``` for both) -

 Support counting using brute force- ```22.5s``` Support counting using hash tree- ```5.9s ```

-For the sake of comparison, we have left in the code for the brute force method commented.
-Please feel free to uncomment it and try it out.
+*For the sake of comparison, we have left in the code for the brute force method commented.
+Please feel free to uncomment it and try it out.*

 *More on [Association rule learning](https://en.wikipedia.org/wiki/Association_rule_learning)*

 ## Data
-We used the Groceries Market Basket Dataset, which can be found [here](http://www.sci.csueastbay.edu/~esuess/classes/Statistics_6620/Presentations/ml13/groceries.csv).
-The dataset contains **9835** transactions by customers shopping for groceries.
-The data contains **169** unique items.
-The data can be found in the folder **data**.
+We used the **Groceries Market Basket Dataset**, which can be found [here](http://www.sci.csueastbay.edu/~esuess/classes/Statistics_6620/Presentations/ml13/groceries.csv).
+The dataset contains **9835 transactions** by customers shopping for groceries.
+The data contains **169 unique items**.
+The data can be found in the folder **'data'**.

 ## Instructions to run the scripts
-Run the following commands:
+Run the following command:

 ##### Create the train matrix and the mappings
 ```python